qbitscience/AndroidKeyStoreENc/README.md

 # AndroidKeyStoreENc
- Encrypt Sqlite or Shared prefernces Data with Android KEy Store
+ Encrypt Sqlite or Shared preferences Data with Android Key Store

  This application is a demo for encrypting and decrypting Sqlite Database or Shared Preferences with Android Key Store.